 You want to know: are the visitors to my eCommerce store doing what I want them to do?
 Google Analytics and Goals have your answer.

-Google Analytics is a data collection and analysis tool that helps you measure the performance of your website.
+Google Analytics is a data collection and analysis tool that helps you measure the performance of your website alongside other digital marketing metrics.
 Analytics give you a lot of good information as soon as you get started.
 From the opening dashboard, you can see the details of your site and customer traffic: whether visitors are new or returning, how often and when they’re coming for a visit, and conversion and bounce rates.

 If you want to put a little more focus on the data you’re tracking, use Advanced Segments.
 This function allows you to select, to a very specific degree, which parts of your site you want to have analyzed, which information you want, and what reports you’re most interested in.